The Power of Customer Centric Personalization

 Take a moment to consider your homepage.
 Why is a piece of content where it is?
 What’s the rationale behind the navigation panel design, the supporting image, the headline?
-Why are the social media buttons where they are?
+Why are the social media buttons on the order confirmation page and not on the product page?

 If not, you might want to take a step back and think about the advantages of optimization and personalization.
 You wouldn’t run a restaurant with only one menu that never changes and doesn’t allow for any modifications or substitutions.
 So just like restaurants trying to cater to each customer’s individual taste, online retailers should optimize their site to give visitors an immersive, individualized experience.